Financial-Times/o-labels/README.md

 <span class="o-labels o-labels--lifecycle-beta">Beta</span>
 ```

-### Internal

-The following states are used to represent the different support levels of Origami components:
+The following internal brand states are used to represent the different support levels of Origami components:

 ```html
 <span class="o-labels o-labels--support-active">Active</span>